Lifting line model

 Press bottom arrow for algorithm to calculate the velocity induced by a straight vortex filament.

-Consider a vortex filament from point X1 to point X2, with strength Γ. The velocity at a point Xp can be calculated by the algorithm below.
+Consider a vortex filament from point $X_1$ to point $X_2$, with strength $\Gamma$.
+The velocity at a point $X_p$ can be calculated by the algorithm below.

 Source: Katz, Joseph, and Allen Plotkin.
 Low-speed aerodynamics.
 Vol. 13.
 Cambridge university press, 2001.